Lev Russov: Portrait

 Trips in the mid-1950s to Oredezh, first to Nakol village, and then to Pavshino, marked the beginning of a remarkable series of portraits of children and young people.
 Among them Zoya (1957), twin portrait of sisters Kira and Zoya (1958), Natasha (1958), Natasha, Little Bows (обе 1960).
 In the 1960s, this series of works was supplemented by portraits of the son Andrei with the Horse (1963), Portrait of the Son (1965) and others.

-The portraits of this period fall at the time of the highest creative upsurge of Russov as the painter, and constitute the most valuable part of his diverse artistic heritage.
-They are distinguished by an extraordinary expressiveness of images, courage of compositional decisions, unmistakable artistic taste.
-The color scheme is dominated by pearl and purple tones.
-The manner of the artist is distinguished by a powerful pictorial language, wide writing, sharp composition, interest in unexpected rakurs.
-Rusov possessed a rare ability to capture the fleeting states of model, to quickly embody a pictorial idea on canvas – immediately and unusually convincingly.
-The images he created combine the expressiveness of individual characteristics with a vivid embodiment of the typical features of contemporaries.
+The portraits from this period date from a particularly productive phase of Rusov’s career and form a significant part of his artistic output.
+They are characterised by an emphasis on expressive imagery and bold compositional choices.
+His palette during this period frequently features pearl and purple tones.

+Rusov’s painting style is marked by broad brushwork, dynamic compositions, and an interest in unconventional viewpoints.
+His portraits often focus on capturing transient expressions and moments, combining individual likeness with broader characteristics typical of his contemporaries.

-In the work on the portrait, Rusov manages to grab the fleeting state of model, which, with prolonged posing, eludes most artists.
-He knows how to keep this first impression to the end and convey to the viewer.
+During the work on the portrait, Rusov manages to capture the model’s fleeting state, which often eludes artists during prolonged posing.
+He knows how to keep the first impression to the end and convey it to the viewer.
 Therefore, in his works, nature is alive, and this feeling of a lively look of living people is almost the most exciting in the artist's portraits.